DPDK/dpdk/doc/guides/sample_app_ug/l2_forward_job_stats.rst

 *   l: Use locale thousands separator when formatting big numbers.

-To run the application in linuxapp environment with 4 lcores, 16 ports, 8 RX queues per lcore and thousands  separator printing, issue the command:
+To run the application in linux environment with 4 lcores, 16 ports, 8 RX queues per lcore and thousands  separator printing, issue the command:

 .. code-block:: console